In 2021, tuition for full-time students at New Hope Christian College was $14,950 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of New Hope Christian College undergrads use financial aid to to cover the cost of tuition.
-In 2021, 0 of the 52 undergrads enrolled received financial aid.
+In 2022, 0 of the 52 undergrads enrolled received financial aid.

 |Most Common Loans for New Hope Christian College Students|